The leading lights of the broking industry from across NSW and ACT have been celebrated at the Better Business Awards 2020.

 Now in its seventh consecutive year, the Better Business Awards 2020 follows the award-winning Better Business Summit.

-The Better Business Summit first launched in 2013 as a state-based event to provide brokers with straight-talking, practical advice to help them grow and improve their businesses.
+The Better Business Summit was first held in 2014 as a state-based event to provide brokers with straight-talking, practical advice to help them grow and improve their businesses.

 It was the first state-based awards program to recognise and celebrate the best in the industry in their local markets.